sammito1/airline/README.md

 ## Installation, Setup
 This app runs best on python 3.7 and above, so please have that installed.

+Please make a `passsword.txt` file with your unix id in the top line and your password in the bottom line.
+You should have it in the same directory as `airline.py`.
 Simply run the setup file as shown:

 ```$ ./setup.sh```